rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 ***Proper Motor Leveling:***

-If ESC calibration doesn't resolve the rotational issue, then examine the motor leveling.
+If ESC calibration doesn't resolve the rotational issue, then examine the motor levelling.
 Ensure that all motors are level with each other and securely fastened.
-Misaligned motors can lead to erratic behavior and instability during flight.
+Misaligned motors can lead to erratic behaviour and instability during flight.

 ## Getting Started

 Once all the connections are done.
-Then go to empty open space and do the followings-
+Then go to an empty open space and do the followings-

 **1) Radio Calibration.**

-\*) Open Mission Planner in laptop.
+\*) Open Mission Planner on a laptop.

-\*) Power on the drone and let the Device connected (select Buadrate         57600 and /dev/ttyusb) from top right corner.
+\*) Power on the drone and let the Device be connected (select Buadrate         57600 and /dev/ttyusb) from the top right corner.

-\*) Go to "Mandatory-hardware" tab and then Radio Calibration option and do the steps that is been asked.
+\*) Go to the "Mandatory-hardware" tab and then the Radio Calibration option and do the steps that are been asked.

 For more reference-